Arômes de Pavie Saint-Emilion Grand Cru 2016 - Second Vin

 About the wine:

 The 2016 Arômes de Pavie has a deep garnet-purple color and is a bit closed at first, slowly revealing notes of crushed red and black cherries, raspberry jam, plum pudding, blueberry tart, and prunes, with hints of espresso, star anise, cumin seed, and wood smoke, plus a hint of dusty earth.
-Full-bodied, firm, and grainy in structure, the rock-solid framework supports all the generous black and red fruit preserves with plenty of exotic spice nuances and a long, earthy finish.
+Full-bodied, firm, and with a grainy structure, the rock-solid framework supports all the generous black and red fruit preserves with plenty of exotic spice nuances and a long, earthy finish.

 RVF - La Revue du Vin de France / Guide des Meilleurs Vins de France

-Rated estate (2021 guide) 2*Stars (These exceptional estates, often boasting fabulous terroirs, are must-haves that, thanks to their consistency and the excellence of their wines, deserve a place in the cellars of discerning wine lovers)
+Rated estate (2021 guide) 2*Stars (These exceptional estates, often blessed with fabulous terroirs, are must-haves that, thanks to the consistency and excellence of their wines, deserve a place in the cellars of discerning wine lovers)

 About the estate: